teresa-m/training-material/topics/climate/tutorials/ocean_qcv_analysis/tutorial.md

 > - **ODV history manager log files** (with `YYYY-MM-DDTHHMM_galaxy_odv-history-manager_history.log`)
 >
 > Always check the log file (click the {% icon galaxy-eye %} icon) to ensure that changes were correctly reported.
-> If issues persist, make sure filenames match Step 4 conventions.
+> If issues persist, make sure filenames match the step **Export history** conventions.
 {: .warning}

 All these outputs will appear in your **History** (green status).
 They are now ready for the next step: **Biogeochemical Calibration**.